-Becoming pregnant before the age of 18, or after the age of 35, increases the health risks for both mother and child.
+Becoming pregnant before the age of 18, or after the age of 35, increases the health risks of both mother and child.

 For health reasons alone, no girl should become pregnant before the age of 18.
 A woman is not physically ready to begin bearing children until she is about 18 years of age.
 Babies born to women younger than 18 are more likely to be born too early and to weigh too little at birth.
 The birth itself is likely to be more difficult.
 Babies born to mothers who are too young are also much more likely to die in the first year of life.
 The risks to the mother’s own health are also greater.